 Download our completely FREE GDPR in Sport guide

 This is a meaty article and not for the feint hearted.
 However, we really boil down information that the ICO put out back in 2017 in their bright yellow publication ‘Preparing for the General Data Protection Regulation (GDPR) - 12 steps to take now’, so it’s worth a read.

 The article explores the 12 steps and explains what they are.
 The 12 steps include:

+In this article you will: see if SOFTWARE FOR SPORTS CLUBS can help with your GDPR compliance.
 Whilst there is no software that can help you with some of the decisions you need to make about GDPR and processing data (deciding which legal bases to choose for example), there are tools to help you build GDPR into your club’s day to day running.

 This article looks at some frequently asked questions about software (and Apps) and how it can both help save you lots of time on admin and help with your club’s on going GDPR compliance.

+In this article you will: see that you can give people direct access to a submit a Subject Access Request using a SPORTS CLUB MANAGEMENT SYSTEM.
 When it comes to GDPR, the ‘standard’ and therefore minimum requirements that you must meet when your club members / parent submit a Subject Access Request (or a Data Request) are:

 • Provide them with their data within 30 days of them asking for it